michaelhue/craft-breakpoint/README.md

 ### Live Preview

-The plugin automatically extends Crafts Live Preview when enabled.
+The plugin automatically extends Craft's Live Preview when enabled.

 1. Go to the **Entries** page in the Control Panel and click on an entry to open the edit page.
 2. Open Live Preview and click on the device button (![Button](src/web/assets/livepreview/src/img/devices.svg)) in the top left area of the window.